A new repository of the web’s best portfolios helps you design yours like a pro

 Ofek launched Humans with 500 websites and has received roughly 1,200 submissions for inclusion since.
 Early on, reviews were mostly for professionals with some role in building the web—developers, designers, illustrators, writers, and so on.
 But over time, Ofek received requests to cover many other types of “offline” professions such as activists, hairdressers, authors, baristas, and more.
 Those categories are all coming soon to Humans.
 In the future, Ofek hopes to incorporate additional features to his crowdsourced inspo site.
 For instance, he wants to make it possible for users to view version changes, so they can track how a portfolio looked in the past and how it improved as web design evolved.

 Since Humans launched about a month ago, Ofek’s been busy curating and updating it, so if you’re looking for his personal website online, you won’t find it.
-He’s been so focused on his passion project that he hasn’t time to complete his own.
+He’s been so focused on his passion project that he hasn’t had time to complete his own.